 There is a fee-waiver process and it is means-tested.
-When submitting your application you will get to the part where you put in your credit card information, at that point you can request a few waiver.
-You will need to provide financial information, etc. The waiver can take 4-5 working days so you need to submit your application in advance of our deadline.
+You will be able to request a fee waiver prior to application submission, at the point in the application when you are requested to enter your credit card information.
+You will also be requested to provide some financial information.
+The waiver can take 4-5 working days so you need to submit your application in advance of our deadline.

 Can I qualify for the program without Neuroscience/Research (lab) experience?